deebeebolger/deebeebolger.github.io/content/FlowChart-Pages/NoisyChannelDetect_Prep/index.md

 - In GUI: Maximum proportion of electrodes that can be deleted as bad: **RELAX_cfg.MaxProportionOfElectrodesThatCanBeDeleted** = **0.20** (20%)
 - In GUI: Extreme noise proportion electrode deletion threshold: **RELAX_cfg.ProportionOfExtremeNoiseAboveWhichToRejectChannel** = **0.05** (5%)

-## Initial bad channel detection using the PREP pipeline function
+## Initial bad channel detection using PREP pipeline function

 The ***findNoisyChannels()*** function from the **PREP pipeline** is applied.

-This functions divides the data into time windows of a defined duration, which is set to 1 second by default.
+This functions divides the data into time windows of a defined duration, which is set to **1 second** by default.

 ### This function detects noisy channels according to the following 3 criteria: